DIF Statistical Inference without Knowing Anchoring Items: Proposed Method

+Second, the $L_0$ norm is not easy to work with from a statistical perspective.
+Due to the randomness in the data, likelihood-based estimation methods almost never give us a truly sparse solution.
+Consequently, one essentially needs to search over $O(2^J)$ all possible models to find the sparest model (e.g., using a suitable information criterion).
+Item purification and regularized estimation methods narrow the search by stepwise procedures and regularized estimation procedures, respectively.
+Even with these methods, the computation can still be intensive, and consistent selection of the true model is not always guaranteed. }

-We impose a condition for identifying the true model in the same spirit as the sparsity assumption that is implicitly imposed in the regularized estimation and item purification methods.
-Recall that the MIMIC model remains equivalent, if we simultaneously replace $\beta$ and $\gamma_j$ by $\beta+c$ and $\gamma_j -a_jc$, respectively, and keep $a_j$ unchanged.
-Let $a_j^*$, $d_j^*$, $\gamma_j^*$, and $\beta^*$ denote the true model parameters.
-To identify the true model, we require the following minimal $L_1$ (ML1) condition to hold
+\yc{Following the previous discussions, we now impose a condition for identifying the true model parameters, which is statistically easy to work with and suitable when the true $\boldsymbol\gamma^*$ is sufficiently sparse.
+Specifically,} we require the following minimal $L_1$ (ML1) condition to hold